Manunda

 Manunda faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 18.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.2%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 13.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials - advanced diplomas (10.7%) and certificates (30.7%).
+Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (30.7%).
+Educational participation is high, with 30.6% of residents currently enrolled in formal education, including 9.2% in primary, 8.0% in secondary, and 4.2% in tertiary education.

-Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 8.0% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education